J. T. Snow: Early life

-Snow was born in Long Beach, California to former NFL player Jack Snow and Merry Carole Shane, who died in 1998 from thyroid cancer.
+Snow was born in Long Beach, California, to former NFL player Jack Snow and Merry Carole Shane, who died in 1998 from thyroid cancer.
 He has two sisters, Michelle and Stephanie.

 His father worked with him at first base, throwing balls from shortstop purposely in the dirt to improve his fielding skills.
-He played recreational baseball in Seal Beach, for what is now known as, Seal Beach PONY.
+He played recreational baseball in Seal Beach, for what is now known as Seal Beach PONY.
 Snow attended Los Alamitos High School in Los Alamitos, California and was awarded All-Orange County honors in baseball, football, and basketball.
 He played safety his junior year (1984) and quarterback his senior year (1985) on the varsity football team.
-Receiver Rob Katzaroff set an Orange County record with 93 single-season receptions (a record which still stands after the 2017 season) while Snow played quarterback.
+Receiver Rob Katzaroff set an Orange County record with 93 single-season receptions (a record which still stands after the 2022 season) while Snow played quarterback.
 On the basketball team, Snow played point guard.
 On the baseball team, Snow played with future Giants reliever Robb Nen and future UCLA Bruins outfielder Katzaroff.
 All three Griffin baseball players from the 1985 season were eventually drafted to play minor league baseball.

-University of Arizona
+College career

 After high school, Snow attended the University of Arizona and played three seasons for the Arizona Wildcats baseball team, where his teammates included Kenny Lofton, Alan Zinter, Scott Erickson, Trevor Hoffman, and Kevin Long.
 In 1988, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

-New York Yankees
+Draft and minor leagues

 The New York Yankees selected Snow in the fifth round of the 1989 Major League Baseball draft.

+New York Yankees (1992)

 He made his major league debut with the Yankees at the end of the 1992 season.

-California Angels (1993–96)
+California Angels (1993–1996)

 After the 1992 season, the Yankees traded Snow, Jerry Nielsen, and Russ Springer to the California Angels for Jim Abbott.
 Snow played for the Angels from 1993 to 1996, where he won two Gold Glove Awards.